40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-SDN/README.md

 ### Default configuration

-After deployment, the below configuration has been automatically injected during the deployment.
-The bold sections are the default values.
+After deployment, the below configuration has been automatically injected during the deployment. the bold sections are the default values.
 If parameters have been changed during deployment these values will be different.
-The example below shows the default `4-NIC` HA Port Mode; see [HA Port Mode](#ha-port-mode) for the `3-NIC` port3 configuration.
+The example below shows the default `4-NIC` ha port mode.
+For the `3-NIC` port3 configuration, review the [FGCP high availability mode ports](#fgcp-high-availability-mode-ports).

 #### FortiGate A